- Q: Can anyone try rally?

 A: You bet.
 They will be required to sign a Waiver/Release, and are able to watch from our designated spectator areas.
 Please have them arrive with the student taking a class or at provided times below.
 Once you are at the viewing area near the course, we kindly request that you stay there until the end of class as to not distract the other attendees and our curriculum.
 Two Hour class spectators arrive at 1:30 pm or 3:30 pm and Half Day class spectators arrive at 10 am or 2:30 pm.
 For all other programs, please inquire within.

 - Q: Do you offer group rates?

 A: Yes we do!
 New product launches, employee incentive events and more!
-Give our Sales Director, Adam a call at 1-866-285-1332 to create the perfect experience for your crew!
-We offer catering, team building events, a fully prepared PlaySeat Lounge game room, even a landing pad for helicopters that we can include in your package!
+Give our Sales Director, Adam a call at 1-866-285-1332 to create the perfect experience for your crew.
+We offer five-star catering, co-branded retail, a fully prepared PlaySeat Simulator Lounge- even a landing pad for helicopters that we can include in your package!